Games of chance: rules and supervision

 Help with gambling problems

 People with a gambling problem can get help 24/7 by phone or online from the Gambling Help Centre.
 Staff at the Gambling Help Centre can provide information about treatment for problematic gambling.
 Family members and friends of gamblers can go here for information as well.

-The government wants to limit the risks associated with games of chance from addiction and fraud.
+The government wants to protect people who play games of chance from addiction and fraud.
 It does this by: